swmaeStrong/homebrew-pawcus/README.md

 1. Fork this repository
 2. Make your changes
-3. Test with `brew audit --cask pawcus`
+3. Test with `brew audit --cask pomocore`
 4. Submit a pull request

 ## Release Process

-When releasing a new version of Pawcus:
+When releasing a new version of Pomocore:

 1. **Create GitHub Release**:
    - Tag: `v1.0.0` (semantic versioning)
-   - Upload `Pawcus.zip` as release asset
+   - Upload `Pomocore.zip` as release asset

 2. **Update Homebrew Cask** (automatically):
    - GitHub Actions will detect the new release